wo3kie/cxxDojo/README.md

 **scaling.cpp**
 Implement functions for mean scaling and standard scaling.
 From [Wikipedia](https://en.wikipedia.org/wiki/Feature_scaling) scaling is a method used to standardize the range of independent variables of features of data.

-**find.root.cpp**
-Implement a program to find the root of a function.
-Use bisection and Netwon's methods.

 **gsl/pca.cpp**
 Implement Principal Component Analysis using gsl library.
 From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set _X_ of dimension _p_ to an alternative data set _Y_ of smaller dimension _p'_.